A topic from the subject of Physical Chemistry in Chemistry.

 4. Computational methods:

-Computational methods, such as density functional theory (DFT) and ab initio methods, are used to model and study organic reaction with the same accuracy as high-level ab initio quantum chemical methods, but orders of magnitudes faster.
+Computational methods, such as density functional theory (DFT) and ab initio methods, are used to model and study organic reactions.
+DFT methods offer the same accuracy as high-level ab initio quantum chemical methods but are orders of magnitude faster.

 Types of Experiments